spacedriveapp/archive-wasm/docs/archive-wasm/interfaces/Entry.md

 > **type**: `null` \| [`EntryTypeName`](../enumerations/EntryTypeName.md)

-Indicates if the entry is a file, directory or something else
+Indicates if the entry is a file, directory, or another type.